tgirke/GEN242-2021/content/en/about/internal/install.md

 <br/>
 <br/>

-> This page provides instructions how create new deployment instances of this teaching site, and how to configure and customize it.
+> This page provides instructions how to create new deployment instances of this teaching site, and how to configure and customize it.
 > It uses the Docsy theme of the Hugo framework for building content driven websites.

 ## Quick start